 Both maternal and non-maternal individual household caregivers interviewed generally mentioned seven hunger cues on which they regularly relied on to conclude that the index children were hungry.
-These cues were verbalisation, crying, mouthing, gesturing, finger licking, facial expressions and maternal intuition (full details of respondents observed hunger cues are attached as appendix 6).
-It was also identified that while most of the caregivers relied solely on one hunger cue (22 mothers and 25 non-maternal caregivers), there were some caregivers, irrespective of academic backgrounds, who had been relying on two or, sometimes, three hunger cues for the index children.
+These cues were verbalisation, crying, mouthing, the index children index facial expressions and maternal intuition (full details of gesturing, finger licking, facial expressions and maternal intuition (full details of respondents observed hunger cues are attached as appendix 6).
+It was also identified that while most of the caregivers relied solely on one hunger cue (22 mothers and 25 nonmaternal caregivers), there were some caregivers, irrespective of academic backgrounds, who had been relying on two or, sometimes, three hunger cues for the index children.
 Among the 25 non-maternal caregivers who relied on one hunger cue, fifteen were househelps and almost all the grandmothers (10 out of 12 grandmothers).
 In addition, among the older index children (2-5 years), verbalisation or their ability to talk was the main hunger cue relied on by their caregivers while crying was often used for the infant index children.
 In three households, both caregivers mentioned the same hunger cues for the index children comprising picking a bowl, pointing to kitchen or neck stretching.